eddmann/eddmann.github.io/_posts/2016/2016-01-07-recursive-functions-using-a-trampoline-in-clojure.md

 (trampoline (is-odd?
 10000))
 ```

-Thanks to the anonymous function shorthand macro and core 'trampoline' function there is not a lot of boilerplate that is required to make this algorithm more efficient.
+Thanks to the anonymous function shorthand macro and the core `trampoline` function, there is not a lot of boilerplate required to make this algorithm more efficient.

 ## Factorial

-We can also take advantage of the trampoline when faced with self-recursive tail-position calls in an environment which does not implicitly optimise for such a case.
+We can also take advantage of the trampoline when faced with self-recursive tail-position calls.
+This is useful in an environment which does not implicitly optimise for such cases.

 ```clojure
 (defn factorial